Criminal Process

 Advisement and Bond Hearing

 The first time that a criminal suspect will be taken into court after an arrest is the advisement.
 This normally occurs within a day or so after the arrest.
-The judge reads the charges against the suspect, and asks how the defendant chooses to plea (i.e. guilty or not guilty).
+The judge reads the charges against the suspect, and asks how the defendant chooses to plead (i.e. guilty or not guilty).
 The advisement will also normally include the bond hearing, during which the judge sets the amount for bail.
 In cases involving serious felony offenses this can range into the tens of thousands of dollars, but for less serious misdemeanors the defendant may be released on "own recognizance," also referred to as "OR."
 An OR release does not require a posting of bail, only an agreement to appear in court for the next hearing.

 Preliminary Hearing

-The next time you will appear in court is at the preliminary hearing, during which the District Attorney is has the task of presenting sufficient evidence that there is probable cause to believe that you are guilty of the charges.
-Your defense attorney can prepare for this hearing by reviewing the arrest report and any other available, evidence, but the preliminary hearing is where more of the evidence will be revealed.
+The next time you will appear in court is at the preliminary hearing, during which the District Attorney has the task of presenting sufficient evidence that there is probable cause to believe that you are guilty of the charges.
+Your defense attorney can prepare for this hearing by reviewing the arrest report and any other available evidence, but the preliminary hearing is where more of the evidence will be revealed.

 One option at this stage of the case is to negotiate a plea bargain, such as reducing the charge to a less serious crime or avoiding time in jail or prison in exchange for a guilty plea.
 The prosecutor has limited time and resources, and will often be willing to offer leniency if it means being able to close the case quickly.
 If, however, the D.A. will not agree to a fair deal, we will not hesitate to carry the case forward to a trial.